 - a.
-Proposed changes in rules and regulations are assigned to an attorney for review. - b.
-The attorney researches the agency's legal authority and other applicable law and submits the regulations to a second attorney for an independent review.
+Proposed changes in rules and regulations are assigned to two attorneys for review. - b.
+Each attorney researches the agency's legal authority and other applicable law.
 Once both attorneys have reviewed the regulations, a meeting may be scheduled with the agency to discuss additional information and clarification or needed revisions to the regulation.
 The attorneys review subsequent agency revisions until the regulations are approved or withdrawn.
 When the regulations are approved or rejected, a letter is sent to the agency, with copies to the Chairperson, Vice Chairperson, and Ranking Minority Member of the Joint Committee on Rules and Regulations.